Property Assessed Clean Energy Loans Basics

 PACE Loans Could Make It Harder to Sell Your Home

-Unlike a mortgage, which typically ends when you sell your home, a PACE loan usually requires a lien attached to the property itself-- and that can make selling your home a little tricky.
+Unlike a mortgage, which typically ends when you sell your home, a PACE loan requires a lien attached to the property itself.
+This can make selling your home a little tricky.
 If you haven’t paid off your PACE loan before you want to sell your home, the remainder of the money owed will transfer to the new property owner.
-Those extra property tax bills could make your property a lot less desirable when it comes time to put it on the market.
+For potential buyers, those extra property tax bills could make your property a lot less desirable.

 If you’ve used a PACE loan to outfit your home with solar power, a potential owner may be okay with taking on the extra payments, as they’ll also likely see immediate savings with lower energy bills.
 But, if you’ve taken on a PACE loan to replace a roof or add insulation, the benefits to the next owner may not be so obvious, making it harder for you to sell your home at a good price.